ArendJan/mirte-documentation/doc/connect_to_mirte.rst

 ==============

 You can also connect a wired ethernet cable using Mirte.
-Make sure you connect an ethernet cable to a router with DHCP enabled so your robot will get an ip address from the router:
+Make sure you connect an ethernet cable to a router with DHCP enabled so your robot will get an IP address from the router:

 .. code-block:: bash

-   $ ping <ip-address from router>
+   $ ping <IP-address from router>

-There are multiple ways to get the ip address from the router.
+There are multiple ways to get the IP address from the router.
 On Linux and MacOS the easiest way is to ping for mirte.local:

 .. code-block:: bash